gildahl/arcadeEIP/distribution/readme.txt

 Here is a list of key defaults.

-Basic controls - available while a game is playing
+Basic controls - available while a game is playing (relies on correct configuration)
 -------------------------------------------------------------------------------
 Menu:                 '                Toggle game selection menu
 Pause:                , (comma)        Pause emulator.